r3dotstone/jaden.github.io/classprojects.md

 <img src="https://r3dotstone.github.io/portfolio/media/quadDstar.png" height="300" />

 _Planning with D* using an occupancy grid_

+#### Robotic Arm Kinematics
+Below are some clips of 2D and 3D robotic arms.
+The kinematics for the 2D arm has a closed form solution, so they are implemented without Corke's toolbox, however the 6-axis arm is implemented using numerical tools from the toolbox.
+The points for the Lafayette College logo were calculated from a vectorized version of a photo using <a href="https://spotify.github.io/coordinator/">this tool from Aliza Aufrichtig @ Spotify</a>.

+[clips to come]

 #### Kalman Filter
 Below is an example using the scenario of an autonomous vehicle driving along a road, undergoing a lane change.
 It periodically sees lane markers on the road and uses them as landmarks to update it's position estimate.